-As discussed in Note V.F. to the financial statements, the County restated beginning fund balance within a nonmajor governmental fund due to an accounting error occurring in the prior year.
+As discussed in Note V.F. to the financial statements, the County restated beginning net position of governmental activities to properly record a capital asset purchased through lease financing during the prior year and restated fiduciary net position due to the implementation of GASB No. 84.
 Our opinion is not modified with respect to this matter.